Many additional resources are provided by UW-Madison Cores. See the Directory of Resources for Researchers for an up-to-date, navigable compilation.

 The National Magnetic Resonance Facility at Madison can assist with techology research and development, service and collaborations, training, and dissemination.

 Provides a platform to all UW-Madison faculty and staff for supporting synchronous web-based sessions.
-Those accustomed to web conferencing products (e.g., Adobe Connect) will find the features to be familiar and those that haven’t had a chance to use the product will find that it offers a suite of easy to use features that are common in many web conferencing solutions.
+It offers a suite of easy to use features that are common in many web conferencing solutions.

 Provides unlimited free storage and enables collaboration with people on and off campus.
-Box works across many devices and integrates with applications like Google Apps and Microsoft Office.
+Box works across many devices and integrates with applications like G Suite (formerly Google Apps) and Microsoft Office.
 The Box Terms of Service outlines appropriate uses for Box.